 The Architectural Technology degree provide students with a solid foundation in design development, construction documents, principles of sustainability and building information modeling (BIM).
 Students are required to participate in projects which assimilate real-world architectural problems through Project Based Learning.
 Students will gain specialized training in industry-leading software packages such as AutoCAD and Revit, as well as the maker space – the DIRT Lab.
 Coursework includes conventional and computer drafting which reflect the current trends in the architectural industry, including sustainability and 3D printing skills.

-The Civil Design and Engineering Technology degree will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
+The Civil Design Technology and Civil Engineering Technology degrees will serve students interested in supporting the booming construction industry in the Puget Sound and the Pacific Northwest, including road expansion, building growth, public transit and more.
 Students will gain hands-on techniques of land surveying, reading and designing construction documents, and permitting regulations.

 Civil Design students will learn and apply the principles of planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of an engineer.
 In the field, civil designers calculate dimensions, read and create blueprints and multi-dimensional drawing design layouts that meet project specifications.
 Students will learn to analyze project sites, and conduct material testing to determine proper soils and concrete.